Record on hold as ill Shiffrin finishes 2nd in night slalom - WHIZ News

 Vlhova had the fastest time in the first run and then extended her lead over Shiffrin for her first win this season.
 The Slovakian skier finished 0.43 seconds ahead of Shiffrin, while Lena Duerr of Germany finished 0.85 back in third.

+“To be honest, I loved watching (Vlhova) ski this run.
+I think it was the perfect combination of aggressive and also smart,” Shiffrin said.

+The American still leads the discipline standings after winning four of the seven slaloms so far this season, and holds a big lead of 399 points over Vlhova in the overall standings.

 Shiffrin’s next chance to break the record will come in a super-G in Cortina d’Ampezzo, Italy, in 10 days.
-She plans to sit out speed races in St. Anton this weekend.
+She plans to sit out speed races at another Austrian venue, St. Anton, this weekend.

 Vonn broke the previous record, Annemarie Moser-Pröll’s mark of 62 wins, in Cortina eight years ago.
 Vonn retired four years ago when injuries cut her career short.